sigma-squared-dapp/sigma-squared-docs/README.md

 To deal with this, the DAO has the power to mint and burn SIGMA2 tokens.
 If the SIGMA2 game contact balances become extremely low, the DAO will mint more SIGMA2 tokens to add to the game balances.
 If the game contract balances are outrageously high, the DAO will withdraw SIGMA2 tokens and burn them.

-This means the circulating supply of SIGMA2 tokens will also be a random walk (or martingale) over time.
-The expected value of the circulated supply in the future is whatever the current circulating supply is, but it could still drift in one direction or the other.
+This means the circulating supply of SIGMA2 tokens will also be a random walk over time.
+The expected value of the circulating supply in the future is whatever the current circulating supply is, but it could still drift in one direction or the other.
 In other words, SIGMA2 is neither inflationary or deflationary in expectation, but could experience short-term inflation or deflation from random drift.

 The profits from games denominated in other tokens, that have some positive house edge, could be used to buy back and burn SIGMA2 tokens, effectively making it deflationary in the long-run.
 However, the exact mechanism used to distribute house profit is left to the DAO to decide.